 ‘I remember how he ingratiated himself with his mephistophelean minders.
 All to keep and improve his job and social position.’

 ‘Have you heard this one about the devil and the actor?’ asked Jochen.
 Lucifer appears before this narcissistic actor during ‘The Thousand Year Reich’: ‘I have a proposition for you.
 I’ll satisfy your every wish.
 I’ll give you Rolls Royces, beautiful women, money to burn.
-If you sell your soul to me.
+All of these if you sell your soul to me.
 The actor thought about this for a moment, then asked ‘So what’s the catch?’

 ‘The Theater am Schiffbauerdamm must hold special memories for the German people.’

 ‘For me personally as well,’ said Jochen.